haeramkeem/k8s-baremetal/README.md

-# ClusterMaker
+# Kubernetes Infrastructure as Code

 This repository contains:

-1. K8s cluster VM setup automation tools
+1. K8s cluster VM setup automation tools (IaC)
 2. Demos for the Kubernetes and Docker

 ## Prerequisites